xrr-233/xrr-233.github.io/README.md

 # xrr-233.github.io
-A static website for displaying previous projects
+A static website for displaying previous projects.
+The website is based on the remote Jekyll theme [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll).

 ## Deployment